apache/drill/_docs/sql-reference/sql-functions/005-about-sql-function-examples.md

 title: "About SQL Function Examples"
 parent: "SQL Functions"
 ---
 You need to use a FROM clause in Drill queries.
-Examples in this documentation often use `FROM sys.version` in the query for example purposes.
+You can use the VALUES clause in the FROM clause to define rows of data in a derived table.
+The derived table has statement level scope.